CattyMeowy/swifticat.github.io/rules.md

 # Appeal a ban

 Got banned and want to appeal?
+Fill in this form: https://forms.gle/8kzo9D3w9vNH3pCQ6